futagoza/eslint-config-futagozaryuu/docs/legacy-changelog.md

   * Updated option `requireReturnType` for rule `valid-jsdoc` to be `true` (`requireReturn` is still `false`)
   * Added new rule `max-lines-per-function` to `stylistic-issues.js` (`futagozaryuu/stylistic-issues`)
   * Moved `no-catch-shadow` from `variables.js` (`futagozaryuu/variables`) to `deprecated.js` (`futagozaryuu/deprecated`)
-  * Removed the autofixer icon in the comment for `no-debugger`; It is not fixable anymore
+  * Removed the auto fixer icon in the comment for `no-debugger`; It is not fixable anymore
   * Update options for `no-implied-eval` and `no-eval` to throw a warning
 * Added support for ES2019 (`futagozaryuu/es2019`), and updated dev (`futagozaryuu/dev`)
 * Updated dependency `eslint-plugin-node` to `~7.0.0`